Athletics at the 1996 Summer Olympics – Men's 4 × 400 metres relay

 These are the official results of the men's 4 × 400 metres relay event at the 1996 Summer Olympics in Atlanta, United States.
 There were 35 nations competing.

-United States ran the event without their top two qualifiers from the Olympic Trials. world record holder Butch Reynolds was injured before the games and 400 meters gold medalist Michael Johnson was injured during his 200 metres 19.32 world record.
+The United States ran the event without their top two qualifiers from the Olympic Trials.
+World record holder Butch Reynolds was injured before the games and 400 metres gold medalist Michael Johnson strained a muscle in his leg during the 200 metres final, despite winning with a world record of 19.32.